 I initially made do with having my woodshop under my second floor deck in a converted wine-making shed.
 It was dark, musty, filled with spiders and their webs and had an uneven floor.

 Eventually I moved to our garage where now I have better lighting, a flat floor and I’m not battling with spiders all the time.
+I do have to share the shop with our car but everything is on casters to easily move around.

 So what woodshop essentials do you need?